Archaeologists In Israel Have Discovered A ‘Grotesque’ Ancient Clay Deity Used For Scaring Away Evil Entities

 As Professor Yuval Gadot of Tel Aviv University noted, “Pottery from this period was exposed in the past in the City of David, but this is the first time that such a vessel has been found in archaeological excavations in Jerusalem or anywhere in the Judean highlands.”

-Archaeologists have, however, recovered many different artifacts of Bes in such ancient Persian cities as Perseopolis and Shushan, and the Israel Antiquities Authority first announced the discovery of the clay jar deity last week so that it would coincide with the Jewish holiday known as Purim.
+Archaeologists have, however, recovered many different artifacts of Bes in such ancient Persian cities as Persepolis and Shushan, and the Israel Antiquities Authority first announced the discovery of the clay jar deity last week so that it would coincide with the Jewish holiday known as Purim.